Riley-livingston/Tensorflow-Airbnb-Project/README.md

 <img src="https://i.imgur.com/OcLOedO.jpg" height = "100%" width="100%" alt = ">Airbnb Analysis for Cleaning Services"/>

-<h1>Airbnb Analysis for Cleaning Services in NYC v2 - Active Directory </h1>
+<h1>Airbnb Listings Price Predictions with Tensorflow's Keras - Active Directory </h1>
 <h2>Key Findings</h2>

 The predicted impact of every dirty review on a listing is -0.036 days booked out of 90.
 At the 95% confidence level, dirty reviews per listing's impact on days booked out of 90 is significant with a p-value of 0.032 and an overall model fit (R²) of 0.126.